cforlando/orlando-walking-tours-android/README.md

 email: markomarksdev@gmail.com

 ---
-## Adding new data sources
-In case you
 ## Models
 New classes that would hold some kind of data should be stored in the **com.codefororlando.orlandowalkingtours.models package**.
 ## Managers